Inna Gomes

 Inna Alexandrovna Gomes (И́нна Алекса́ндровна Го́мес; born 2 January 1970) is a Russian actress and model, called "the best Russian model of November 2001" by Model Cast.

 Biography

-Was born in the village of Barakovo, Rybnovsky District, Ryazan Oblast, RSFSR, USSR.
+Gomes was born in the village of Barakovo, Rybnovsky District, Ryazan Oblast, RSFSR, USSR.
 She lives in Moscow.
 In 1988, she became a finalist in the competition "Moscow Beauty".
-Worked as a model in «Red Stars» Agency, filmed in the advertisement for companies Zarina, Sweet Mama, Alix Avien, Deffinesse, PepsiCo.
-Married, has a daughter Maria, in 2002.
+She worked as a model in «Red Stars» Agency, and filmed in the advertisement for companies Zarina, Sweet Mama, Alix Avien, Deffinesse, and PepsiCo.
+Married, she had a daughter Maria, in 2002.

-In late 2001, participated in the first season of the TV project "Last Hero" and Last Hero 1, Lost.
-After participating in a TV show he came to the Moscow Academy of Arts in the Department of Psychology (specialty "Psychology of advertising") and began to actively act in films and television series.
+In late 2001, she participated in the first season of the TV project "Last Hero" and Last Hero 1, Lost.
+After participating in a TV show she came to the Moscow Academy of Arts in the Department of Psychology (specialty "Psychology of advertising") and began to actively act in films and television series.

+Public activity

+She initiated the project I Am with You!
+Kind Tales, which promotes a positive attitude toward motherhood in society.
+In 2008, the project was released by 1C as part of the 1C: Audiobooks series.

+Since 2011, she has been a trustee of the Help a Child.ru charitable foundation, which assists children with serious illnesses.

+In April 2019, she headed the For the Good of the World award for kindness in art.